jarun/nnn/README.md

            ^P  Prompt  ^N  Note  =  Launcher
 ```

-Help & settings, file details, media info and archive listing are shown in the PAGER.
+Note: Help & settings, file details, media info and archive listing are shown in the PAGER.
 Use the PAGER-specific keys in these screens.

 #### Leader key